Asynchronous Search API

 Last updated on:

-The API allows you to run search requests in the background, wherein you can monitor the progress of the request and view the results as and when they become available.
+The Asynchronous Search API in ManageEngine Log360 allows you to run search requests in the background, wherein you can monitor the progress of the request and view the results as and when they become available.

-- You can make a search request with a set of required metadata and asynchronous parameters.
+- Submit a search request with the required metadata and asynchronous parameters.

-- The server will respond with a request ID and execute the search in background thread.
+- The server responds with a request ID and executes the search in a background thread.

-- You can check the status of the request through the Jobs endpoint.
+- Monitor the job status through the Jobs endpoint.

 Request URL